servomekanism/servomekanism.github.io/index.md

 >end
 ```

-Instead of defying a hook-stop, you could direclty use the `display` command if
+Instead of defining a hook-stop, you could direclty use the `display` command if
 you wanted to simply print registers and the contents of the `sample` variable,
 without disassemblying: